protonemedia/laravel-splade-docs/x-errors.md

 # X-Splade-Errors Component

 You may use the **Errors Component** to show validation errors.
-As the value for a key is always an array, there's a helper method to retrieve the first error of the key:
+For each key, Laravel returns an array of errors, so there's a helper method to retrieve the first error of the key:

 ```blade
 <x-splade-errors>